robertjamison/robertjamison.github.io/_posts/2021-07-06-bye-privacy-hello-world.md

 ![Bye Privacy, Hello World](/assets/images/2021-07-06.jpeg "Bye Privacy, Hello World")

 At the beginning of 2021, I made a tough choice.
-I deleted all of my social media accounts and news apps except one -- LinkedIn.
-I didn't make an announcement or notify close friends.
-I just did it.
-The catalyst for my decision was the proliferation of influence techniques I was seeing online.
-My earlier degree in journalism (e.g. media studies) taught me valuable lessons which I took to heart.
+I deleted all of my social media accounts and news apps except one -- [LinkedIn](https://www.linkedin.com/in/robertgjamison).
+I didn't make an announcement or notify close friends.  **I just did it**.
+The catalyst for my decision was [the proliferation of influence techniques](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7343248/) I was seeing online.
+My earlier degree in journalism (e.g. [media studies](https://mediastudies.uncg.edu/)) taught me valuable lessons, which I took to heart.
 Our Country was in turmoil, and I didn't want my personal views to be the first casualties. **But now I'm making a blog?**

 ### Deleting My Personal Life